-By Internet Use the Internet to transmit your voting instructions up until 11:59 P.M.
+By internet www.proxyvote.com Use the internet to transmit your voting instructions up until 11:59 P.M.
 Eastern Time the day before the meeting date.

-The availability of Internet voting for beneficial owners will depend on the voting processes of your broker, bank or nominee.
+The availability of internet voting for benefi- cial owners will depend on the voting processes of your broker, bank or nominee.
 We recommend that you follow the voting instructions in the materials you receive.

-By telephoneUse any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
-Eastern Time the day before the 1-800-690-6903 meeting date.
+By telephone 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
+Eastern Time the day before the meeting date.
 The availability of telephone voting for beneficial owners will depend on the voting processes of your broker, bank or nominee.
 We recommend that you follow the voting instructions in the materials you receive.

-By mail Be sure to complete, sign and date the card and return it in the prepaid envelope.
-If you are a stockholder of record and you return your signed proxy card without indicating your voting preferences, the persons named in the proxy card will vote FOR the election of directors, FOR the approval of the amendment to the 2012 Long-Term Incentive Plan, FOR the approval of the advisory (non-binding) resolution relating to the named executive officer compensation as disclosed in this proxy statement, and FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal 2018.
+By mail Be sure to complete, sign and date the proxy card and return it in the prepaid enve- lope.
+If you are a stockholder of record and you return your signed proxy card with- out indicating your voting preferences, the persons named in the proxy card will vote FOR the election of directors, FOR the approval of the amendment to the 2012 Long-Term Incentive Plan, FOR the approval of the advisory (non-binding) reso- lution relating to the named executive officer compensation as disclosed in this proxy statement, and FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal 2020.
 In person at the Annual Meeting All stockholders may vote in person at the Annual Meeting.
 If you are a beneficial owner of shares, you must obtain a legal proxy from your broker, bank or nominee and present it to the inspector of election with your ballot when you vote at the meeting.